aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 * Provision resources based on Condition evaluation.
 * Specify resource property values using Condition functions.

-Let’s walk through an example of how to Conditions function in your template.
+Let’s walk through examples of how to use Condition functions!

 ### Start Lab